oceanusxiv/pathtracer-rs/README.md

 ## Headless Mode

 If the `--headless` flag is set, no preview window will be created.
 Rendering will proceed and the image will be saved at the `--output` directory with name `render.png` automatically.

+Remote render preview is available via the tev tool by Thomas Müller.
+The tool can be found [here](https://github.com/Tom94/tev.git).
+Note that currently only the latest master of `tev` is supported due to protocol switch to TCP.
+The `--server` option can be set to point to the instance of `tev` running and its listening port.

 ## Future Work
 * Subsurface Scattering